Menu-based conjoint analysis

 The Choice-based conjoint analysis (CBC) (also known as discrete-choice conjoint analysis) is the most common form of conjoint analysis.
 Choice-based conjoint requires the respondent to choose their most preferred full-profile concept.
 This choice is made repeatedly from sets of 3–5 full profile concepts.

-This choice activity is thought to simulate an actual buying situation, thereby mimicking actual shopping behavior.
+This choice activity is thought to simulate an actual buying situation, thereby mimicking actual shopping behaviour.
 The importance and preference for the attribute features and levels can be mathematically deduced from the trade-offs made when selecting one (or none) of the available choices.
 Choice-based conjoint designs are contingent on the number of features and levels.
 Often, that number is large and an experimental design is implemented to avoid respondent fatigue.
 Qualtrics provides extreme flexibility in utilizing experimental designs within the conjoint survey.